nzunigag/nzunigag.github.io/contact.md

 permalink: /contact/
 ---

-If you have any question, comment, or if you would like to collaborate with me in any research idea, feel free to contact me anytime!
+If you have any question, comment, or if you would like to collaborate with me in any research idea, contact me anytime!

 ### How to find me?